-TUSD's Student Relations Department ("Student Relations") is made up of a Director, Coordinator, and a Compliance Liaison.
+TUSD's Discipline Review Team is made up of the Discipline Director and the Compliance Liaison.
 The Team monitors discipline on a bi-weekly, weekly, monthly, and quarterly basis.
-The Team reviews and approves requests for elevated consequences, jointly reviews suspensions with principals/assistant principals, ensures compliance with the Code and other policies, and monitors for disproportionate discipline by race or ethnicity.
+The Team reviews and approves requests for elevated consequences, jointly reviews suspensions with principals/assistant principals, ensures compliance with the Code and other policy, and monitors for disproportionate discipline by race or ethnicity.